 Cast & Crew

-Amanda is very excited to be in her fifth show at GSDT (Fresh off the stage as Karla in Will You Still Love Me Tomorrow? as well as Anni in Take A Chance On Me and understudying in Off The Wall and Home For The Holidays).
+Amanda is very excited to finish her season at GSDT playing Marjorie in Viva Las Vegas (Fresh off the stage as Bridget in Ahead By A Century, Karla in Will You Still Love Me Tomorrow? as well as Anni in Take A Chance On Me).
 Born and raised in PEI, Amanda graduated from the Musical Theatre Performance program at St Clair College in Windsor, Ontario in 2015.
-Her favorite past credits include The Rocky Horror Show (Rocky/Rolling Bold Productions), The Night Of the Burning Pestle (Tim/The Villian's Theatre), The Little Mermaid (Ursula/QAAW), and The Drowsy Chaperone (Mrs Tottendale/ The King's Players).
-Past directing credits include An Evening Of Ives (Featured Director), as well as Assistant Director for Stag and Doe (Neptune Theatre) and Working: The Musical (St Clair College).
+Her favorite past credits include The Rocky Horror Show (Rocky/Rolling Bold Productions), The Night Of the Burning Pestle (Tim/The Villian's Theatre), The Little Mermaid (Ursula/QAAW), and The Drowsy Chaperone (Mrs. Tottendale/ The King's Players).
+Past directing credits include An Evening Of Ives (Featured Director), as well as Assistant Director for Stag and Doe (Neptune Theatre) and Working: The Musical (St. Clair College).

-Recently Tyler had the pleasure of being a part of Heathers: The Musical as Kurt/ Ram's Dad.
+This will be Tyler's second show with the Grafton Street Dinner theatre and he is thrilled to be back!
+Recently Tyler had the pleasure of being a part of Heathers: The Musical as Kurt Kelly/ Ram's Dad.
 This was his second show since he's been back in Halifax.
-You also may have caught him in Spring Awakening back in October where he played Georg and was also the choreographer.
-He recently choreographed Dartmouth High School’s production of Urinetown this past year.
+You also may have caught him in Spring Awakening back in October where he played Georg and also was the choreographer.
+He recently choreographed Dartmouth High Schools production of Urinetown this past year.
 Tyler is a graduate of Acadia University's theatre program where he had the opportunity to play Simon in Scorched by Wajdi Mohamad and The Herald in Marat/ Sade by Peter Weiss.
 Tyler has taken a few years off to start a teaching career but is happy to have found his way back into the performing arts.